Covariate-Adjusted Functional Data Analysis for Structural Health Monitoring: Applications to Structural Health Monitoring data

 \section{Applications to Structural Health Monitoring data}

-In what follows, we will apply our CAFDA-SHM framework to the data from the KW51 bridge.
+In what follows, we will apply our CAFDA-SHM framework to the data from the KW51 bridge in a first case study in Section \ref{sec:KW51}.
 We focus on the system's dynamic response, specifically the natural frequencies.
-Appendix~\ref{sec:case_study_sachsengraben} provides a second case study on the strain measurements from a reinforced concrete motorway bridge, the Sachsengraben viaduct.
-KW51 is a steel railway bridge of the bowstring type, with two curved, ballasted electrified tracks.
-It is 115 meters long, 12.4 meters wide, and located between Leuven and Brussels, Belgium, on the railway line L36N.
+Section \ref{sec:case_study_sachsengraben} provides a second case study on the strain measurements from a reinforced concrete motorway bridge, the Sachsengraben viaduct.